codatio/codat-docs/docs/lending/excel/enhanced-financials-report.md

 ---
-title: "Enhanced Financials Excel Report"
+title: "Enhanced Financials Excel report"
 description: "Download the Enhanced Financials report to Excel"
 sidebar_label: "Enhanced Financials report"
 ---

-Our Enhanced Financials Excel report gives you the same data you'd get from the [Enhanced Financials](/lending/enhanced-financials/overview) endpoints, but in an Excel workbook.
+Our Enhanced Financials Excel report gives you the same data you'd get from the [Enhanced Financials](/lending/enhanced-financials/overview) endpoints but in an Excel workbook.
 You can use the report to test some companies and familiarise yourself with the data before building to the equivalent API endpoints.

 The report contains the output of the following features: